adrianspeyer/AI-Prompts/Advanced AI Prompt for Natural, Well-Sourced Writing.md

 ### **Advanced AI Prompt for Natural, Well-Sourced Writing**

-"Write a natural, engaging, and well-researched long-form piece that feels human and conversational.
+Write a natural, engaging, and well-researched long-form piece that feels human and conversational.
 Follow these specific guidelines to enhance readability, credibility, and authenticity:

 #### **1. Tone & Style:**
 - Use contractions (e.g., "don’t" instead of "do not," "can’t" instead of "cannot").